awslabs/aws-crt-s3-benchmarks/workloads/README.md

 `.src.json` files have the following fields.
 You can omit fields with default values.

 *   `comment`: str (default is "").
-       A good comment would be the use case that motivated the benchmark.
+       A good comment would be the use case that motivated the workload.
         Omit if you'd just be repeating the file name.
 *   `action`: str (required). {"upload", "download"}.
-       Whether files are uploaded or downloaded in this benchmark.
+       Whether files are uploaded or downloaded in this workload.
 *   `fileSize`: str (required).
 Examples: "5GiB", "8MiB"", "256KiB", "1byte", "0bytes".
        Human readable file size.
 *   `numFiles`: int (default is 1).
-       Number of files to benchmark.
+       Number of files in workload.
 Each file is the same size: `fileSize`.
 *   `filesOnDisk`: bool (default is true).
         If true, files are uploaded from disk or downloaded to disk.
         If false, data is just in RAM and never touches the disk.
 *   `checksum`: str (default is null). {null, "CRC32", "CRC32C", "SHA1", "SHA256"}.
        If non-null uploads must include this checksum, and downloads must validate the checksum.
 *   `maxRepeatCount`: int (default is 10).
-       The runner will repeat a benchmark until it reaches `maxRepeatCount` or `maxRepeatSecs` seconds elapses.
+       The runner will repeat a workload until it reaches `maxRepeatCount` or `maxRepeatSecs` seconds elapses.
 *   `maxRepeatSecs`: int (default is 600 (10 minutes)).